janko/paperclip-dropbox/README.md

   has_attached_file :avatar,
     :storage => :dropbox,
     :dropbox_credentials => "...",
+    :styles => { :medium => "300x300" },
     :dropbox_options => {
       :path => proc { |style| "#{style}/#{id}_#{avatar.original_filename}"}
-    },
-    :styles => { :medium => "300x300" }
+    }
 end
 ```

-Let's say now that a user is saved in the database, with a `photo.jpg` as his
+Let's say now that a new user is created with the ID of `23`, and a `photo.jpg` as his
 avatar.
-The path where that files were saved could look something like this:
+The following files would be saved to the Dropbox:

 ```
 Public/original/23_photo.jpg